HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 HARUNA SALIFU 5 MIN READ FOUNDATIONS

-If you've ever placed a trade during the Asian session and watched it go nowhere for hours, you already understand the problem.
-The forex market is open 24 hours a day, but it's not active 24 hours a day.
-Most of the real price movement happens in two narrow windows, and those windows are what traders call kill zones.
+If you've ever placed a trade during the Asian session and watched the price sit completely still for two hours, you already know the problem.
+Forex is technically open around the clock, but the real movement happens in two specific windows each day.
+That's when the banks and institutions are moving serious volume.
+Those windows are what traders call kill zones.

 What Is a Kill Zone?